The BEST Halloween Activities for Your Family

 I’ve got the best Halloween traditions to truly get into the spirit with the kids.
 There’s a lot to love about this fun and creepy holiday, and numerous ways to bring people together.

-So, check out 13 fun and festive Halloween traditions to get you thinking about your plans in October.
+So, check out 13 fun and festive Halloween family traditions to get you thinking about your plans in October.

 1. USE HALLOWEEN PHOTOS